brecons/metronic-tag-helper/docs/NewProject.md

 ## Add Service Configuration

 To ensure that Mecons runs correctly it is necessary to adapt the `Startup.cs`.
-Register inside the `ConfigureServices` method a singleton for the `IActionContextAccessor` and import the namespace `Microsoft.AspNetCore.Mvc.Infrastructure`.
+Register inside the `ConfigureServices` method a singleton for the `IActionContextAccessor` and `IHttpContextAccessor`.
+Finally import the namespace `Microsoft.AspNetCore.Mvc.Infrastructure`.

 ```csharp
 using Microsoft.AspNetCore.Mvc.Infrastructure